 For a Working Paper, click here

 How do politicians strategically allocate funds for political gain in the context of weak political parties?
 In much of the literature on clientelism, political parties play an instrumental role in selecting reliable brokers who can help translate goods into votes.
-However, in many democracies, political parties lack both the discipline to insure a cohesive group of elected party members and the internal capacity to build and maintain clientelist networks.
+However, in many democracies, political parties lack the internal capacity to build and maintain clientelist networks.
 I argue that when parties cannot oversee clientelist machines, national politicians will use their relationships with local politicians to determine where to allocate discretionary funds in the form of club goods.
 I argue that regardless of the political party in office, national politicians are more likely to target municipalities where mayors have clientelist networks in place.
 I test this argument in Colombia.
 Using a Bayesian Mixed-Membership model, I estimate municipal-level clientelism.
 I find that municipalities with higher levels of clientelism are likely to receive more club goods in the form of development projects.

 For a Working Paper, click here

 When do Club Goods Buy Votes?
 Mayoral Cooperation in Clientelist Exchanges

 For a Working Paper, click here